 Ruby for Good is an annual event based out of the DC-metro area where Ruby programmers from all over the globe get together for a long weekend to build projects that help our communities.
-In 2017 the event will take place in Front Royal, VA at George Mason University’s Smithsonian-Mason School of Conservation.
+In 2018 the event will take place in Washington, DC at Georgetown University.
 Participants will stay in on-site dorms with hacking and socializing takes place in communal areas.
-Join us May 17-21, 2017 for the fun of giving back!
+Join us June 7-10, 2018 for the fun of giving back!

 How Does Ruby for Good Work?

 The organizers of Ruby for Good work year round contacting and working with non-profits to find projects that are both within the scope of Ruby for Good and helpful to non-profit organizations and individuals.
-In 2016 projects are focused around conservation and the environment.
+In 2018 projects are focused around issues affecting our communities.

 This is an event for people of all skill levels so even if you are new, don’t let that prevent you from contributing!
 Attendees self-select into projects that are meaningful to them and the fun begins!
 Most projects have a need for a variety of skills including both developers and designers.
 You don’t HAVE to be a Ruby programmer but it does help.
 We’re more than happy to welcome programmers of other languages, especially if you’re interested in learning some Ruby. :)

 That Sounds Awesome, Tell Me More!

 Here is what actual attendees have written about the event:

 Interested in Leading a Team?